The Best Christmas Markets Around the World

 We could put a generous spin on this and say we’re sending you to these markets for the world’s coolest gifts.
 But who are we kidding?
 While you’ll definitely find singular crafts, indie-chic designs and gourmet treats for everyone on your list, the truth is that hitting any of the spots below is an epic gift to yourself.

-A longstanding tradition in Europe—and a newer trend elsewhere, thanks to our growing appetite for all things artisanal—holiday markets are basically the Platonic ideal of seasonal cheer, all twinkle lights, mittened carolers and steaming spiced wine.
+A longstanding tradition in Europe—and a newer trend elsewhere, thanks to our growing appetite for all things artisanal and street foody—holiday markets are basically the Platonic ideal of seasonal cheer, all twinkle lights, mittened carolers and steaming spiced wine.
 Read on for 10 of the best, then pick one (or several) and flag down the next airborne sleigh you see.
 The driver will for sure know the way.

 Tivoli Gardens Christmas Market, Copenhagen